 My Cavan Girl is a popular Irish ballad that has been performed by many of the best folk singers in the country.
 While many famous Irish songs are based on fictional romances, the lyrics to this song were inspired by a true love story.

 The couple became friends with Thom Moore, a songwriter originally from California who was living in Sligo.
 One night in 1979, Moore sat at their kitchen table and wrote the lyrics to My Cavan Girl in order to enter it into the Cavan Song Contest.
-Not only did he win the musical competition, the song based on this real-life couple went on to become a beloved Irish classic.
+Not only did he win the musical competition, but the song based on this real-life couple also went on to become a beloved Irish classic.

-Here is how the tune goes:
+In case you want to sing along, here is how the tune goes:

 My Cavan Girl Lyrics

 As I walk the road from Killeshandra weary I sit down

 For it's twelve long miles around the lake to get to Cavan Town

 Though Oughter and the road I go once seemed beyond compare